murtaza-sadri-19/Veritify-AI-News-Vigilance/DESIGN_DOCUMENTATION.md

-# TruthTrack - Glass & Truth Design System
+# Veritify - Glass & Truth Design System
 ## Frontend Implementation Documentation

 ### Overview
-This implementation delivers a sophisticated, journalistic home page for TruthTrack that embodies the "Glass & Truth" aesthetic - combining glassmorphism with editorial credibility inspired by "The New York Times meets Apple."
+This implementation delivers a sophisticated, journalistic home page for Veritify that embodies the "Glass & Truth" aesthetic - combining glassmorphism with editorial credibility inspired by "The New York Times meets Apple."

 ---